Leaving your pet at the clinic, even for a minor procedure, can be a source of concern for you as a pet owner. Much of this concern can

 The following information is designed to increase your awareness of what is required and what occurs when your pet is admitted to

-- No food after
+- Healthy dogs and cats: no food after

 - Please bring your animal to the clinic between